Sign up for ideas and inspiration for your perfect holiday and stay informed about the latest news and offers from Bon Voyage.

-California Coast Adventure Tour
+California Coast Fly Drive

 Price per person includes:

-Days 1 - 3 San Francisco
+Days 1 - 2 : San Francisco

-Discover the attractions of this beautiful city en foot, by cable car or the superb BART system.
-See places like Union Square, The Presidio, Golden Gate Bridge, China Town, Pier 39 and Fisherman’s Wharf.
+Discover San Francisco on foot, by cable car or the superb BART system.
+Explore places like Union Square, bike over the Golden Gate Bridge, mooch through China Town, Pier 39 and Fisherman’s Wharf.
 From San Fran, you can also explore the nearby rolling hills of California Wine Country.
 Napa Valley's famed wineries are always open for tours and tastings.

-Day 3 - 4 San Francisco to Monterey
+Day 3 - 4 : San Francisco to Monterey

 Distance: 126 miles

 Leave the City on the Bay behind you as you head south.
-Few stretches of coastal road anywhere in the world can match the Pacific Coast Highway-also known as Highway 1-for scenic beauty.
-Forested mountains slope off the edge of the North American continent into azure water; great jagged rocks jut out of the crashing surf like breaching whales; and hilltops are crowned with picturesque towns, spectacular mansions and old mission churches dating back to Spanish colonial days.
+Few stretches of coastal road match the Pacific Coast Highway for scenic beauty.
+Forested mountains slope off the edge into azure water; great jagged rocks jut out of the crashing surf like breaching whales; and hilltops are crowned with picturesque towns, spectacular mansions and old mission churches dating back to Spanish colonial days.

-Day 4 Monterey to Cambria
+Day 4 - 5 : Monterey to Cambria

 Distance: 95 miles

-Day 6 - 8 Cambria to Santa Barbara
+Day 6 - 8 : Cambria to Santa Barbara

 Distance: 125 miles